Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Introduction

 Sarnak and Xue (\cite{sarnak1991bounds}) essentially proved the if part of the following theorem in the context of Lie groups of rank $1$.
-They later showed that the weak injective radius property, and hence the density property, holds in all sequences of principal congruence subgroups of cocompact arithmetic subgroups of $SL_{2}\left(\R\right)$ and $SL_{2}\left(\C\right)$. \begin{thm} The Sarnak-Xue density property with parameter $0<A\le1$ is satisfied if and only if the Sarnak-Xue weak injective radius property with the same parameter $A$ is satisfied. \end{thm}
+They later showed that the weak injective radius property, and hence the density property, holds in all sequences of principal congruence subgroups of cocompact arithmetic subgroups of $\SL_{2}\left(\R\right)$ and $\SL_{2}\left(\C\right)$. \begin{theorem} The Sarnak-Xue density property with parameter $0<A\le1$ is satisfied if and only if the Sarnak-Xue weak injective radius property with the same parameter $A$ is satisfied.

+Therefore, if the weak injective radius property is satisfied with parameter $A=1$ and the graphs of the family are expanders, then they have optimal almost-diameter and exhibit cutoff (as stated in Theorem~\ref{thm:Almost-diameter theorem} and Theorem~\ref{thm:Cutoff theorem}). \end{theorem}

-The girth of a graph, that is the length of the shortest cycle, is equal to twice the injectivity radius of a graph (plus one, if the girth is odd).
+The girth of a graph, i.e., the length of the shortest cycle, is equal to twice the injectivity radius of the graph (plus one, if the girth is odd).
 Therefore, if there are no cycles in $X$ of length $\le2A\log_{q}n$, or equivalently the graph has injective radius $\ge A\log_{q}n$, then the weak injective radius property with parameter $A$ is automatically satisfied.
-However, one can show that the weak injective radius property can be satisfied for larger values of $A$.
+However, in many cases one can show that the weak injective radius property is satisfied for larger values of $A$.
 For example, Ramanujan graphs satisfy the weak injective radius property with parameter $A=1$ (as follows from Theorem~\ref{thm:SX-equivalence}), while it is not known if Ramanujan graphs with girth close to $2\log_{q}\left(n\right)$ exist.
-The best known aymptotic result about girth is that the bipartite Ramanujan graphs constructed by Lubotzky, Phillips and Sarnak have girth at least $\left(4/3-o(1)\right)\log_{q}\left(n\right)$.
-Another example is that by \cite{gamburd2009girth}, random Cayley graphs in $SL_{2}\left(\mathbb{F}_{t}\right)$ have girth at least $\left(1/3-o\left(1\right)\right)\log_{q}\left(n\right)$, while we show that the weak injective radius property holds with parameter $1/3$, that is essentially double of what follows from the girth.
+The best known asymptotic result about girth is that the bipartite Ramanujan graphs constructed by Lubotzky, Phillips and Sarnak have girth at least $4/3\log_{q}\left(n\right)-O(1)$.
+Another example is that by \cite{gamburd2009girth}, random Cayley graphs in $\SL_{2}\left(\mathbb{F}_{t}\right)$ have girth at least $\left(1/3-o\left(1\right)\right)\log_{q}\left(n\right)$, while we show that the weak injective radius property holds with parameter $1/3$, that is essentially double of what follows from the girth.